anovik/YandexTranslateCSharpSdk/README.md

     string translatedText = await wrapper.TranslateText(englishText, "en-fr");

 ## Prerequisites
-Requires .NET Framework 4.0 or higher.
-It has also a .NET Core version.
+Requires .NET Framework 4.0 or higher or .NET Core.
 The library is based on HttpClient.
-To use it in .NET 4.0, use Nuget package https://www.nuget.org/packages/Microsoft.Net.Http, versions of .NET 4.5 and higher and .NET Core have HttpClient by default.
+To use it in .NET 4.0, use Nuget package https://www.nuget.org/packages/Microsoft.Net.Http, versions of .NET Framework 4.5 or higher and .NET Core have HttpClient by default.

 To run tests get API key from Yandex: